intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 \#204 - "Some people are passengers, some are crew - and some are just excess ballast"

-\#205 - An employee's Appraisal/Review is the time to praise - not correct, unless you want to extinguish what may remain of their enthusiasm for the job.
+\#205 - "An employee's Appraisal/Review is the time to praise - not correct, unless you want to extinguish what may remain of their enthusiasm for the job."

+\#206 - "If you will just listen - most people will tell you what you need to know - about them"

+\#207 - "Fire anyone who violates your trust.
+No second chances"